t-beigbeder/otvl_blog/docs/blog/k3s-gpu-node.md

 While NVIDIA specific information is used, the content remains as general as possible.

-This is a domain where technology evolves fast and this article could become partly outdated more quickly than others.
+Things are changing rapidly in this domain and this article could become partly outdated more quickly than others.

 ## Read the docs